Survival models and health sequences

 We consider here only the simplest sort of revival model for the effect of treatment on patient health, ignoring entirely its effect on survival time.
 Health status in the revival process is assumed to be Gaussian, independent for distinct patients, and the treatment is assumed to have an effect only on the mean of the process, not on its variance or covariance.
 Consider two patients, one in each treatment arm,

 such that $x_i = x_j$.
-The revival assumption asserts that the random variable $Z_i(s) - Z_j(s)$ is distributed independently of the pair~$T_i, T_j$.
+If $Z$ is independent of $T$, then the random variable $Z_i(s) - Z_j(s)$ is distributed independently of the pair~$T_i, T_j$.
 By definition, the treatment effect as defined by the revival model is the difference of means

 at revival time~$s$.
 This is not directly comparable with either of the the conventional definitions

 in which the distributions are compared at a fixed time following recruitment.
 The expectation in a survival study---that healthy individuals tend to live longer than the frail---implies that $E(Y(t) \given T)$ must depend on the time remaining to failure.
 In that case, the conventional treatment definition $\gamma'_{10}(t)$ depends explicitly on the difference between the two survival times.
 In other words, it does not disentangle the effect of treatment on patient health from its effect on survival time.